tmspnn/keywords/README.md

 # keywords

+NLP system of tmspnn.com

-Extract keywords from an article or a sentence, using HanLP.
+Currently provides only a tokenization API using HanLP.

+TBC...